RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Background and Related Work

 \subsection{Resource State Distillation}

-In order to make universal gate sets for quantum error correction codes, additional resource states (for example $\ket{T}$ or T states which can be used to perform logical T gates via teleportation) are prepared remotely in a different code which does admit a transversal implementation.
-Preparation of these states can fail and are prepared with some fixed logical error rate which is different from the logical error rate of the base code.
-Through a process of distillation more error prone states can be used to generate lower logical error rate versions.
-Resource states are usually prepared remotely in factories and consumed on demand by the program.
-The total space-time cost of factory distillation in some estimates can take upwards of 90\% of the total space-time volume of the program's execution \cite{holmes2020nisq+}.
+To make universal gate sets for QEC codes, additional resource states (for example $\ket{T}$ states are used to perform logical T gates) are prepared in a different code which admits a transversal implementation.
+Preparation of these states can fail with failure probabilities ranging between $0.1\%$ to $11\%$ for some commonly used protocols\cite{litinski2019game}.
+This preparation has a fixed logical error rate (LER) which differs from the LER of the base code.
+More error prone states are \textit{distilled} to generate higher fidelity instances of these states.
+Resource states are prepared remotely in \textit{distillation factories} and teleported on demand.
+The total space-time cost of factory distillation can take upwards of 90\% of the total space-time volume of the program's execution \cite{holmes2020nisq+}.